Baltimore Claws: Personnel

 In September the Claws gained attention early by gaining the rights to superstar Dan Issel of the reigning ABA champion Kentucky Colonels.
 The Colonels were supposed to receive center Tom Owens and $500,000 in cash for Issel, but the $500,000 never arrived.
 When Colonels owner John Y. Brown Jr. found out the money hadn't arrived, he stormed into a Claws' board meeting and announced he was selling Issel to the Denver Nuggets instead.
 To make the move look like a trade between Denver and Baltimore, the Nuggets sent forward Dave Robisch to the Claws.
 The Claws' owners protested, claiming that three more players should have come to Baltimore with Robisch.
 They threatened to shut down if the other players didn't arrive, claiming that they would not be able to field a competitive team without them.
 However, the league sided with Denver.
 The Claws then sent another good player, Rick Mount, to the Utah Stars in another trade.

 The Claws entered the preseason under head coach Joe Mullaney with a roster that included Mel Daniels and Stew Johnson as key players.
 The Claws also suited up guard Skip Wise, who in the previous year was the first freshman to make the Atlantic Coast Conference All-Conference First Team after the NCAA changed its rules to allow for freshmen players to play college basketball.
 But Wise (a native of Baltimore) chose not to return to Clemson for his sophomore year, instead signing a five-year, $700,000 no-cut contract with the Claws.

+Intended Media Coverage

+On September 7, 1975, the Claws announced a deal to broadcast all their games on radio on WFBR.
+Howard Mash, an announcer better known for commercials done for his father's low salt ham, was to be play-by-play man with Hall of Fame referee and coach Charley Eckman doing color commentary on home games.
+The deal died when the team did.